Meet Our Veterinarians

 Kristi Winkler, DVM

-Dr. Winkler has a special interest in public health, ophthalmology, zoonotic diseases, and reptile and small animal exotic medicine.
-She is watched over by her crested gecko Salazar and her rose-haired tarantula Arachne at work.
-Dr. Winkler shares her home with her three cats (Dacts, Helix, and Yoda), and her black lab mix Fenrir, a Fences for Fido rescue named for a dog-like creature in Norse mythology.
-In her spare time, she loves to bake, kayak, road bike, garden, and antique.
+Dr. Winkler has a special interest in public health, zoonotic diseases, reptile and small animal exotic medicine, and ophthalmology.
+At work, she is supervised by her crested gecko Salazar.
+Dr. Winkler shares her home with her three cats (Dacts—a polydactyl, Helix—named for the helix-like pattern on his back, and Yoda—well, that’s self-explanatory), and her Fences for Fido rescue black lab mix Fenrir, named for a dog-like creature in Norse mythology.
+She also is entertained by a 3-legged rescue sugar glider named Fury and a young ball python who has yet to be named.
+In her spare time, she loves to work on her older house, bake, kayak, road bike, garden, and go antiquing.